SEO Checklist When Creating a New Website

 If you haven’t done so already, we recommend starting with creating social media profiles.
 Some social networks make more sense for your business than others (for instance, if your company is highly visual, you should probably be on Pinterest, but perhaps LinkedIn is not a good fit).

-In the event that your website currently has presence on websites like Yelp, Google My Business, Manta, etc. you want to make sure that all of the information is up-to-date and accurate.
+In the event that your website currently has a presence on websites like Yelp, Google My Business, Manta, etc. you want to make sure that all of the information is up-to-date and accurate.
 Additionally, make sure that the URL for your new website appears on all of these websites.

 Main Takeaway